 Let's discuss each of these in more detail:

 Impedance converters are necessary components that find themselves immediately after the capsules of condenser microphone capsules.
 Condenser capsules output signals with incredibly high impedance values.
-In order for these signals to travel without significant degradation, it’s crucial they pass through an impedance converter.
+For these signals to travel without significant degradation, it's crucial they pass through an impedance converter.

-A microphone’s impedance converter is essentially a field-effect transistor (FET).
+A microphone impedance converter is essentially a field-effect transistor (FET).
 Perhaps the most common FET type in mics is the junction-gate field-effect transistor (JFET).

 - G: gate.

 Microphone impedance converters receive the low-level high-impedance signal from the mic capsule at its gate.

 This AC signal at the gate is used to modulate the current (and voltage) between the source and the drain.